 Adam is a partner in Fenwick’s tax group, with 20 years of experience practicing U.S. international tax law.
 Recognized as a leading tax practitioner, Adam focuses on the U.S. federal income taxation of international transactions.
 In recent years, his practice has focused significantly on the 2017 TCJA, including FDII, GILTI, BEAT and the new foreign credit system.
 Adam also handles traditional international tax issues such as transfer pricing, cross-border M&A, international restructurings, Subpart F, source of income and expense allocations.

-Over 20 years at Fenwick, Adam has developed a reputation for deep thinking on complex tax matters, and for delivering practical, targeted advice on complex tax matters.
-He has successfully defended U.S. and non-U.S. multinationals in federal tax controversies at all levels.
+Over 20 years at Fenwick, Adam has developed a reputation for deep thinking on complex tax matters, and for delivering practical, targeted advice to clients.
+He has successfully defended clients in tax controversies at all levels.

 As chair of Fenwick’s tax group, Adam leads a team of lawyers recognized across the U.S. and internationally.
 The group has represented more than 100 Fortune 500 companies on tax matters, and has served as counsel in innumerable IRS Appeals proceedings and federal court tax cases.
 Fenwick has been repeatedly named San Francisco Tax Firm of the Year and U.S. Tax Litigation Firm of the Year by International Tax Review.